grafana/pyroscope/docs/sources/introduction/profiling-types/_index.md

   - flame graphs
 ---

-# Understand profiling types and their uses
+# Profiling types and their uses

 Profiling is an essential tool for understanding and optimizing application performance.
 In Grafana Pyroscope, various profiling types allow for an in-depth analysis of different aspects of your application.